By Mia Bruno

 We started with a discussion around the goals they were looking to achieve: money was one (it usually is, as filmmakers tend to prioritize getting their investors' money back so as to maintain those relationships).
 Another was visibility—as already established filmmakers, they wanted to continue to be able to tell the stories they wanted to tell on their own terms.
 The third and most important was impact: they had made the film to contribute to a larger cultural conversation around youth and violence.
 Their hope was that this film would be able to serve as a discussion point for audiences to talk about the violence we are bombarded with in our society, how it affects us and our nation's youth, and to galvanize people to consider what they might do as individuals to challenge the status quo.

-Together we built a strategy that incorporated traditional aspects (a theatrical run followed by a digital launch, compelling marketing assets that highlighted the film as a riveting and necessary conversation piece, digital marketing and social media).
-Within that we layered more innovative aspects to pull in different audiences outside of just a cinephile world: direct outreach to youth groups, free screening events for teens, conversations with women in media groups to talk about how female anger is depicted and other themes of the film, and outreach to military family groups to discuss how they specifically grapple with absence and violence.
-Our strategy was comprehensive of addressing the notable benchmarks of traditional distribution while expanding around it to bring in and engage new audiences.
+The reality of the distribution marketplace is that it is constantly changing.
+Platforms are constantly morphing into new entities.
+Distributors appear and disappear.
+A strategy that worked for a film even a year ago may be totally ineffective for a film today.
+For SADIE, we built a strategy that incorporated many traditional aspects—a theatrical run followed by a digital launch, compelling marketing assets that highlighted the film as a riveting and necessary conversation piece, digital marketing and social media.
+Within that we layered more innovative aspects to pull in different audiences outside of just a cinephile world: direct outreach to youth groups, free screening events for teens, conversations with women in media groups to talk about how female anger is depicted and other themes of the film, outreach to military family groups to discuss how they specifically grapple with absence and violence, and youth developmental screenings for educators to talk about how to identify and deal with young anger before things go too far.
+Our strategy was comprehensive—addressing the notable benchmarks of traditional distribution while expanding around it to bring in and engage new audiences.

 We have worked on this campaign for many months together, come up with fresh ideas and burrowed down into data and analytics.
 When there is no distributor on board, there is no one to blame for difficult news.
 But conversely, there is the peace of mind to know that every rock is being overturned, every opportunity explored.
 And the excitement that when one strategy doesn't work, there is always the flexibility to pivot.